Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-An enterocele is a type of pelvic organ prolapse where the small intestine pushes into the space between the vagina and rectum, creating a bulge in the upper back wall of the vagina.
-It’s less common than cystocele or rectocele but can occur alongside other types of prolapse.
+An enterocele is a type of pelvic organ prolapse.
+The small intestine drops into the space between your vagina and rectum, creating a bulge in the upper back wall of the vagina.
+It is less common than a cystocele (bladder prolapse) or rectocele (a bulge from the rectum into the vagina), but it often shows up alongside them.

 Symptoms